frankzhao/horse-in-aisle-five/README.md

 Decode a file
 `python horse_decode.py [filename]`
-The encoded file will be named `filename.unhorse`.
+The decoded file will be named `filename.unhorse`.